 We create be-book readers that can be manufactured & repaired in ordinary workshops all around the world.
 The software we're using, OpenSCAD, is entirely textual & editable by Braillists, meaning they'll be able understand the CAD process that went into their machines, or even design their own.

 By operating in such a manner we shall create a class of machines equivalent to the common bicycle; uncomplicated & universally repairable designs, ubiquitous within blind communities for decades to come.

-We are proud to have worked with & been supported by the following organisations ( in order of association with BBT );
+We are proud to have worked with & been supported by the following organisations ( in order of association with Bristol Braille );

 Our various projects have been on-going since early 2008.
 In the early years we investigated a number of different designs, including those based on continuous loops, ticker-tapes, dot-matrix printers & biometals.

 Prior to the 6th of January 2011 this was a purely personal endeavour by Ed Rogers.
 Since then, & since our official formation as a Community Interest Company a month later, we have flourished into a small but active & committed team.
 You can read our news items from this period here.

-From August 2011 we have been developing the Quixote, based on the principle of slider-patterns & parallel actuation.
+In August 2011 we started development of the Quixote, based on the principle of slider-encoders & parallel actuation.

 In September 2012 we looked into different design, which became the Canute one month later.
-This is now in parallel development as our all-new full-page b-book reader, Canute.
+This is now in parallel development as our all-new full-page be-book reader, Canute.

 Sometime in Autumn 2013 we began investigating a very different device.
 In January 2014 this became the separate Midas project.